The WoW Warrior Guide

 - Regeneration – Very little help in combat and your bandages will probably take care of the out of combat part.
 So while any regen is nice, it’s hardly significant.

-- Ranged expertise is of no interest.
+- Ranged Weapon Expertise is of no interest whatsoever.

 - Do Voodoo Shuffle reduces movement altering effects, such as from Slow spells.